-- Log into the IX14 command line as a user with full Admin access rights.
+- Log into the TX54 command line as a user with Admin access.
 Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
-At the command line, type config to enter configuration mode:

-3. At the config prompt, set the LAN to use a DHCP address:
+At the Admin CLI prompt, type modem at-interactive and press Enter.
+Type n if you do not want exclusive access.
+This allows you to send AT commands to the device while still allowing the device to connect, disconnect, and/or reconnect to the cellular network. - At the Admin CLI prompt, use the modem command to begin an interactive AT command session: